-- provide a framework to assist and ensure the efficient, effective, socially and ecologically responsible procurement of goods, services and works for Whitehorse City Council (Council); - ensure consistency and control over procurement activities; - demonstrate accountability to ratepayers; - demonstrate the application of best practice in procurement; and - increase the probability of obtaining the right procurement outcome. - where procurement is defined as the whole process of acquisition of external goods (either outright or by rental or lease), services and works.
+- provide a framework to assist and ensure the efficient, effective, socially, ethically and sustainably responsible procurement of goods, services and works for Whitehorse City Council (Council); - ensure consistency and control over procurement activities; - demonstrate accountability and transparency to ratepayers; - demonstrate the application of best practice in procurement; and - increase the probability of obtaining the best procurement outcome.

+Note: Procurement is defined as the whole process of 'acquisition to pay' of external goods (either outright or by rental or lease), services and works.